 - What happens if an Amish man can’t grow facial hair?

 What Is an Amish Beard

 Amish beard is a style of facial hair consisting only of the beard.
 It does not include a mustache.
-It appears as a full and long hair growth over the chin and jaw.
+It appears as a full, long hair growth over the chin and jaw.
 The hair meets with the sideburns but does not have a mustache.
 This beard style usually comes with deep religious undertones.
-It is also one easy way to determine those who are part of the Amish community.
+It is also one easy way to determine those in the Amish community.